Phylum: Chordata - Class: Aves - Order: Ciconiiformes - Family: Ardeidae

 In the breeding season, the adults have gauzy white plumes on the crest, back and chest, and these adornments waft about very attractively in the breezes that so often ripple the surface of the shallow water in which they have to locate the small fish, amphibians and other aquatic creatures on which they feed.

 Little Egret nests in colonies.
 The nest is a simple platform of sticks, dead reeds and other bits of shrubs, and there the pair take it in turns to incubate their clutch of typically three to five blue-green eggs.

 Young Little Egrets are covered in white down, and it takes them about a month and a half to fledge.
 During that time both parents protect them and bring them food.

-For the most part the Little Egret remains silent, but when startled they can make croaking and gurgling sounds - they are not great contributors to the dawn chorus!
+For the most part Little Egrets remain silent, but when startled they can make croaking and gurgling sounds: they are not great contributors to the dawn chorus!

 This page includes pictures kindly contributed by Will Bown and Rob Petley-Jones.

 Please Help Us: If you have found this information interesting and useful, please consider helping to keep First Nature online by making a small donation towards the web hosting and internet costs.